Constrained deformations of positive scalar curvature metrics

 \

 \emph{Case 1: for all $z\in\Sigma$ \textbf{only} the latter alternative holds, i.~e. $z$ belongs to the core of a reflexive $(C,\e)$-cap $K=K(z)$.}

 \

 In this case, take any $z\in\Sigma$ and let $K$ be the $(C,\e)$-cap in question (for which we write $K=Y\cup N$ with, as it is standard notation, $Y$ the core and $N$ the neck of the cap).
-The two-dimensional sphere $\partial Y$ does not intersect $\Sigma$, (otherwise, by definition of $(C,\e)-$cap, one would find $z'\in\partial Y\cap\Sigma$ center of a reflexive $\e$-neck) thus it must enclose it (due to the fact that $z\in Y\cap \Sigma$ by assumption), in which case clearly $M=Y\cup f(Y)$.
+The two-dimensional sphere $\partial Y$ does not intersect $\Sigma$, (otherwise, by definition of $(C,\e)-$cap, one would find $z'\in\partial Y\cap\Sigma$ center of a reflexive $\e$-neck) thus it must enclose it (due to the fact that $z\in Y\cap \Sigma$ by assumption), so that clearly $M=Y\cup f(Y)$.
 If both caps are of type $A$ (in the sense of \cite{Mar12}, page 837) then $M$ has positive sectional curvature and the isotopy is, once again, provided by flowing via normalized Ricci flow.
 Else, if both caps are of type $B$, then one shall perform two surgeries on the corresponding necks (well away from $\Sigma$), thereby obtaining three pieces (a reflexive pair, and a central connected reflexive manifold) with the property that each of them can be isotoped to a rotationally symmetric Riemannian metric.
 Then, this scenario can be handled exactly as in the last paragraph of Case 2a below.

 \

 \emph{Case 2: there exists $z\in\Sigma$ that is the center of a reflexive $\e$-neck $N=N(z)$.}

 \